 The value of any sale is based on an independent valuation of the business

 Fees are calculated based on the level of service needed and the complexity of the advice given, to provide value to you.
 All fees and commissions are inclusive of GST and the fees could be greater than those disclosed below in complex cases.
 In these instances, we will inform you of the exact fee payable promptly in writing.

 |Advice preparation||If you elect to pay us a fee for advice the following fees will apply.
 The fees will depend on the size of the investment portfolio and the complexity of the advice:

 The minimum fee charged is $4,400 while the maximum fee is $15,500.
-A 10% deposit will be required prior to the commencement of preparing the advice document.
+A minimum deposit of $1,100 will be required prior to the commencement of preparing the advice document.
 This fee is not refundable should you change your mind after we have commenced work on putting together your Statement of Advice.

 For example, complex advice that contain multiple goals, strategies and/or tax structures including but not limited to; self-managed superannuation Funds, family trusts and companies, are likely to be charged closer to the maximum.
 Less complex advice that addresses limited goals, strategies and tax structures are likely to be charged closer to the minimum.